 Let’s talk about two real-life problems before I am helping you out to solve these types of problems using Excel Solver.

 4x+ y– 2z= 0

 2x– 3y+ 3z= 9

-–6x– 2y+ z= 0; Find out the values of x, y and z.
+–6x– 2y+ z= 0; Find out the values of x, y, and z.

 In your school life, you solved a problem like the above one, right?

 Now you are matured.
 You do business or you work for a business; if you are not a full-time blogger like me, though blogging is also like running a small business.
-Say your company is SOFTEKO and you guys produce three products: Product A, Product B, and Product C. Your company’s profit profile is like below table:
+Say your company is SOFTEKO and you guys produce three products: Product A, Product B, and Product C. Your company’s profit profile are like below table:

 - The production capacity of your company is 500 units per day.

 - Your company has to produce 100 units of Product A as your company has that amount of order.

 - Your company has to produce 80 units of Product B.